 Audit Exemption Process

 In order to avail of the exemption, the directors of the company must convene a meeting to decide that the company will avail of the exemption for the financial year (provided it will meet the criteria) and record that decision in the minute book.
-Directors will need to be mindful that third parties may still require an audit to be completed such as bankers or grant agencies.
+Directors will need to be mindful that third parties may still require a statutory audit to be completed such as bankers or grant agencies.

 The company will then inform the auditor that the company will be claiming audit exemption.
 The auditor must then write to the company and state whether there are any circumstances connected with the decision of the company to terminate his/her appointment that he/she considers should be brought to the notice of the members or creditors of the company.
 If there are such circumstances, the auditor must detail them in the notice to the company.
 The auditor must also send a copy of this notice to the Registrar of Companies within 14 days.